EdSanchezHer/landing-page/README.md

-# Terminal Landing Page
+# Landing Page

-Just a quick mock up for a landing page
+Simple landing page using HTML, JS, CSS and a window library.